Skip to main content

 get_control_par()

-Retrieve various parameters of the specified UI control
+Retrieve various parameters of the specified UI widget.

 The ID number of the UI widget.
-You can retrieve this ID number with get_ui_id()
+You can retrieve it with get_ui_id().

 <control-parameter>

-Parameter of the UI widget we wish to retrieve, i.e. $CONTROL_PAR_WIDTH
+Parameter of the UI widget we want to retrieve, i.e. $CONTROL_PAR_WIDTH.

 Remarks